ember-learn/ember-blog/content/ember-5-0-released.md

 #### Bug Fixes

-Ember.js 5.0 introduced 0 bug fixes.
+Ember.js 5.0 introduced 4 bug fixes in the preview types.

 #### Features

-Ember.js 5.0 introduced 2 features.
+Ember.js 5.0 introduced no new features.

 #### Deprecations